 As part of your organisation, you will only get a true picture by delving deeply and actually asking some potentially difficult questions and doing some deep surveys of work that should be undertaken on a routine basis.
 If you want any assistance with any audits that are being undertaken, over the summer months of the early part of the new year, please do get in touch because I do support people through the safeguarding association to manage these audits.

 They can be enormous for one person to deal with.
 And we can work together to make sure that you’re gathering the right information so that you know that you’re ordering Is thorough as it possibly can be, and you have somebody to bounce off and somebody that you can trust to, to support you through that process.
-If you’re interested, please book a call with Kate to learn how the Safeguarding Association can help you
+I

 The information contained above is provided for information purposes only.
 The contents of this blog are not intended to amount to advice and you should not rely on any of the contents of this blog.
 Professional advice should be obtained before taking or refraining from taking any action as a result of the contents of this blog.
 Safeguarding Practitioners Ltd & Kate Young disclaims all liability and responsibility arising from any reliance placed on any of the contents of this blog.